 Foreign Language Requirement

-Students collaborate with a faculty member in a mentored teaching experience (MTE) or in a mentored research experience or as a combination of the two, depending on their stage of development.
+Students collaborate with a faculty member for a mentored teaching experience (MTE), a mentored professional experience, or a combination of the two, depending on their stage of development.

-Research experiences vary across faculty members, but in all cases consists of participating in research activities.
+Mentored professional experiences vary across faculty members but in all cases consist of participating in research activities.

-Graduate students are expected to participate in the mentored teaching experience an average of 13.5 hours per week.
-In some weeks this will be considerably less, and in other weeks (usually around midterms or finals) considerably more hours.
+Graduate students are expected to participate in the MTE for an average of 13.5 hours per week.
+During some weeks, this will involve considerably fewer hours; during other weeks (usually around midterms and finals), it will involve considerably more.

-Faculty are expected to set expectations on the grading at the beginning of the semesters, and graduate students should plan accordingly for weeks of heavier grading or other responsibilities.
+Faculty are expected to set expectations for grading at the beginning of each semester, and graduate students should plan accordingly for weeks of heavier grading or other responsibilities.

-According to the Probation and Dismissal Policy, poor performance in fulfilling mentored teaching or research responsibilities will result in the student being placed on probation.
+According to the Probation and Dismissal Policy, poor performance in the fulfillment of mentored teaching or mentored professional responsibilities will result in the student being placed on probation.
 Lack of improvement while on probation will result in dismissal from the program.

-All students need to meet the Graduate School's teaching requirement by the time they graduate.
-This requirement includes:
+All students need to meet the Graduate School's mentored experience requirement by the time they graduate.
+This requirement includes the following:

-- Participating in departmental intellectual life which includes, but is not limited to, meeting with outside speakers, attending talks and in-house conferences, presenting their own research, assisting in graduate student recruitment, helping to organize in-house conferences (such as CPAC, etc.);
+- Participating in departmental intellectual life, which includes but is not limited to meeting with outside speakers, attending talks and in-house conferences, presenting their own research, assisting with graduate student recruitment, and helping to organize in-house conferences (e.g., CPAC)

-- Participating in an MTE for a "core" class in student's field of study (this includes intro classes, Quantitative Political Methods (QPM), or other classes considered "core" by the DGS);
+- Participating in an MTE for a "core" class in the student's field of study; this includes introductory classes, Quantitative Political Methods, or other classes considered "core" by the DGS

-- Participating in the mentored teaching experience or teaching a class with regular interaction with students.
+- Participating in the MTE or teaching a class that involves regular interaction with students